-One of the most common questions we are asked by people who have a claim with us is how much compensation they are likely to receive.
+One of the most common questions we are asked by people who have a road accident claim with us is how much compensation they are likely to receive.

 A medical valuation is one of many steps necessary to calculate the amount.

 This is an understandable priority for people who have been injured through no fault of their own and maybe had time off work or need to cover rehab and medical costs.

 When calculating how much compensation is due for your claim, there are several factors which must be taken into account relating to your injuries.
 The compensation for general damages will take into consideration:

 The majority of claims that are settled each year are for soft tissue type injuries to the neck, shoulders and spine (these are often referred to as whiplash claims, but that phrase doesn’t really cover the full extent and complexity these injuries can have.